Welcome to one of Norway's greates bicycle routes!

 * Transport options in and out of the route

-By train to Vinstra and back from Gol or vice versa.
-For this alternative you need to bring your ownbikes, as there is nå bicycle rental at Vinstra for the time being.
+To Vinstra and back from Gol or vice versa.
+If you need to rent a bike, Jotunheimen Bike & Hike can hand over bikes at Vinstra station on request.
+Be sure to agree on the return point to ensure the bike gets back to them.
 Tips: There are bookable tour packages that include rental bikes and transport.

 - 1) by train via Oslo

-- 2) by bus between Gol and Lillehammer (changes at Fagernes and Dokka) and then by train between Lillehammer and Vinstra; www.entur.no og www.vy.no
+- 2) by bus between Gol and Lillehammer (changes at Fagernes and Dokka) and then by train between Lillehammer and Vinstra.
+You can check connections at entur.no (but be aware that while the connections for all services are displayed, only tickets for regional services are sold in the app)

-b) During the period 24.
-June-18.
-August you can take the bus from Fagernes or Fagernes or Beitostølen to the alternative starting point Lemonsjø Fjellstue.
-Mjølkevegen is signed from there; through the Murudalen Valley to Ruten Fjellstue/Skåbu.
-There is free parking (on your own risk) at Fagernes Shell station and at Beitostølen, 300 m from town centre along Beitestølsvegen on your right.
+During the summer holidays you can take the bus from Fagernes or Beitostølen to the alternative starting point Lemonsjø Fjellstue.
+Mjølkevegen is signed from there, ans the first stage then leads through the Murudalen Valley to Ruten Fjellstue/Skåbu.

 * How early/late in the season can I cycle Mjølkevegen?

-The southern parts of the Mjølkevegen cycling route should normally be good to cycle already in the end of May; the whole route when the pass road over Slettefjellet opens, approx. in the middle of June.
+The southern parts of the Mjølkevegen cycling route (roughly betweeg Syndinstøga and Gol) can be ok to cycle already from the end of May; the whole route is doable from when the pass road over Slettefjellet opens, approx. in the middle of June.
+Be aware that most accommodations and other services do not open before approx. June 23 (start of the summer holidays).
+See also below under road standard.

-The season for the route via Tyin follows the boat season on Lake Bygdin (from approx. the end of June to the beginning of September).
-Dirt roads can be heavy to cycle when wet and soft, but also after new gravel has been applied early during the season.
-Please bear in mind that the situation can vary from year to year and is dependend on the amount of snow, temperatures and the melting process.
+The season for the route alternative via Tyin follows the boat season on Lake Bygdin (from approx. the end of June to the beginning/middle of September).
+Dirt roads can be heavy to cycle when wet and soft.
+Please bear in mind that the situation can vary from year to year and depends largely on the amount of snow, temperatures and the melting process during spring.

 * Road standard: What kind of roads does one cycle on?

-In general, there are mostly gravel roads along the route.
-Mountain and farm roads with limited motorized traffic.
-However, in some areas, the gravel roads and trails can get soft and muddy, especially after snow melting (early in the season) and after heavy rain.
-Also, early in the season, some roads get a new layer of loose gravel, making it a bit more challenging to cycle on.
+In general Mjølkevegen leads along firm gravel roads with limited/moderate motorized traffic.
+Shorter stretches are on tarmac roads or single trails.
+Gravel roads and trails can get soft and muddy, especially after snow melting (early in the season) and after heavy rain.
+Early in the season road damages from melt water are fixed with a layer of loose gravel, making it a bit more challenging (and dusty) to cycle on.

 * Trailer: Can I cycle Mjølkevegen with a trailer/trolley?